iansedano/iansedano.github.io/_hidden/2020-06-05-extended_cv.markdown

 ## LANGUAGES

-English - Native (mother tongue)
+**English** - Native (mother tongue)
-Spanish - Native
+**Spanish** - Native
-Catalan - Conversational
+**Catalan** - Conversational
-French - Basic
+**French** - Basic
-Portuguese - Basic
+**Portuguese** - Basic

 ## MISCELANIA

+Certificate in Software Development - CodingNomads
+BSc in Psychology

 ## Q & A

 ###¿Cuáles son tus principales herramientas de trabajo (IDEs, editores de texto, clientes de correo, Excel...) y cómo las utilizas (plugins, configuraciones, trucos)?

 My preferred development environment is a combination of Sublime Text 3, and Visual Studio Code.
-I use Windows Subsystem for Linux extensively
+I use Windows Subsystem for Linux extensively to have a Linux environment on Windows.
+I use gmail as a "back-end" and if the account is not very active.
+For my main work account I use Thunderbird with loads of folders which I organize in such as way that it serves as a to-do list.

+I track my tasks with a combination of my physical notebook that I carry everywhere, a txt file that I use with the Sublime Text plugin PlainTasks.
+Recently I have also used Trello and Github projects to organize tasks within a team.

 ###¿Qué recursos online (webs, blogs, apps, foros, etc) usas para ayudarte a desempeñar tu trabajo?